locustio/locust/docs/writing-a-locustfile.rst

 Using the @task decorator to declare tasks is a convenience, and usually that's the best way to do it.
-However, it's also possible to define the tasks of a TaskSet by setting the :py:attr:`tasks <locust.core.TaskSet.tasks>` attribute (actually using the @task decorator will actually just populate the *tasks* attribute).
+However, it's also possible to define the tasks of a TaskSet by setting the :py:attr:`tasks <locust.core.TaskSet.tasks>` attribute (using the @task decorator will actually just populate the *tasks* attribute).

 The *tasks* attribute which is either a list of python callables, or a *<callable : int>* dict.
-The tasks are python callables, that recieves one argument - the TaskSet class instance that is executing the task.
+The tasks are python callables that recieve one argument - the TaskSet class instance that is executing the task.
 Here is an extremely simple example of a locustfile (this locsutfile won't actually load test anything)::

     from locust import Locust, TaskSet